-*ANOVA was performed and the p-value was calculated using the F-statistic, and comparison of the means was calculated by comparing each pair using a one tailed Student’s t test, = 0.05.
+*oneway ANOVA or the Kruskal Wallis test was performed and the p-value was calculated using the F-statistic, and comparison of the means was calculated by comparing each pair using a one tailed Student’s t test, = 0.05.

 According to a one-tailed t-test with = 0.05, respondents who perform 50%-90% and more than 90% of TEES reported significantly greater need of dissection and removal of cholesteatoma than those who perform 0% of TEES, p=0.0173 and 0.0329, respectively.

-Effect of using a specialized TEES instrument set on difficulties experienced:
+Effect of using a specialized TEES instrument set on TEESchallenges experienced:

 The effect of using a specialized TEES instrument set on reported need was tested using a one tailed t-test with = 0.05, and respondents who did not have an instrument set presented greater need for an instrument to position a graft (p=0.0401).